Our students and their learning needs are at the heart of our efforts. This is put into practice by taking into account

 The SIS Swiss International School network ensures consistently high quality standards, as structures and processes at our facilities are evaluated, developed and enhanced on an ongoing basis.
 Plus, our international organisation provides teachers and students with a platform to exchange experiences and insights across borders.

 Moreover, SIS colleges are accredited IB World Schools – making them members of a world-renowned international educational organisation.

-SIS is a joint venture of Kalaidos Swiss Education Group and Klett Group Germany.
+SIS is a company of the Kalaidos Swiss Education Group which belongs to the Klett Group Germany.